rakuishi/hugo-zen/README.md

 	  email     = "rakuishi@gmail.com"
 	  analytics = "UA-12345678-9"

+`copyright` may contain safe HTML, such as a link to a license.

 ### Hide pages from the homepage list

 To exclude a page from the list on the homepage (e.g. `content/about.md`), set the following property in the page's frontmatter: